-Subprocessors may access data only to deliver the online services Microsoft has hired them to provide and are prohibited from using data for any other purpose.
-They are required to maintain the confidentiality of this data and are contractually obligated to meet strict privacy requirements that are equivalent to or stronger than the contractual commitments Microsoft makes to its customers.
-Subprocessors are also required to meet EU General Data Protection Regulation (GDPR) requirements, including those related to employing appropriate technical and organizational measures to protect personal data.
+Subprocessors may access data only to deliver the functions in support of online services that Microsoft has hired them to provide and are prohibited from using data for any other purpose.
+They are required to maintain the confidentiality of this data and are contractually obligated to meet strict privacy requirements that are equivalent to or stronger than the contractual commitments Microsoft makes to its customers in the Online Services Terms.
+Subprocessors are also required to meet EU General Data Protection Regulation (GDPR) requirements, including those related to implementing appropriate technical and organizational measures to protect personal data.

 Microsoft requires subprocessors to join the Microsoft Supplier Security and Privacy Assurance Program.
 This program is designed to standardize and strengthen data handling practices, and to ensure supplier business processes and systems are consistent with those of Microsoft.

-Subprocessors who handle customer data (including personal data therein) are subject to heightened requirements.
+Subprocessors who have access to customer data and personal data are subject to heightened requirements.
 Subprocessors of customer data must agree to the EU Model Clauses for services for which Microsoft offers its customers the EU Model Clauses.

 Subprocessors can perform work in any of the following capacities:

-Subprocessors who provide technologies to power certain Microsoft Core Online Services Subprocessor identified for a specific service may process, store, or otherwise access customer data (including personal data contained therein) in the course of helping to provide that service.
+Subprocessors who provide technologies to power certain Microsoft Online Services Subprocessor identified for a specific service may process, store, or otherwise access customer data or personal data in the course of helping to provide that service.

-Subprocessors who provide ancillary services to support Microsoft Online Services Subprocessor may process, store, or otherwise access limited customer data (including personal data contained therein) in the course of providing their ancillary services.
+Subprocessors who provide ancillary services to support Microsoft Online Services Subprocessor may process, store, or otherwise access limited customer data or personal data in the course of providing their ancillary services.

-Subprocessors who provide contract staf Contract staff that work in close coordination with Microsoft employees to help support, operate, and maintain the Microsoft Core Online Services and in the course of doing so may be exposed to customer data (including personal data contained therein).
-In such cases, customer data still resides only in Microsoft facilities, on Microsoft systems, and subject to Microsoft policies and supervision.
+Subprocessors who provide contract staff Contract staff who work in close coordination with Microsoft employees to help support, operate, and maintain the Microsoft Online Services and in the course of doing so may be exposed to customer data or personal data.
+In such cases, customer data still resides only in Microsoft facilities, on Microsoft systems, and is subject to Microsoft policies and supervision.
 For example, a subprocessor may perform remote troubleshooting on a Microsoft server and in the course of doing so may be exposed to snippets of customer data in a server crash dump log.
-Activities of these subprocessors are in scope for the applicable third party audits covering Core Online Services.
+Activities of these subprocessors related to online services are in scope for applicable third party audits.

-Microsoft’s contractual commitments to customers define customer data as all the data provided to Microsoft through your use of our business cloud services (see how Microsoft categorizes data).
+Microsoft’s contractual commitments to customers define customer data as all the data the customer provides to Microsoft through their use of our business cloud services (see how Microsoft categorizes data).
 Some customer data is personal data as defined under GDPR.
-Microsoft also accesses and processes some personal data that is not contained within customer data.
-Microsoft publishes lists to address both customer data (and the personal data therein) and personal data (not otherwise included in the first list).
-GDPR requires disclosure of subprocessors with access to personal data.
+Microsoft also processes some personal data generated or collected through the operation of the online services that is not contained within customer data.
+Microsoft’s Online Services Subprocessor List addresses both customer data and personal data.

-Microsoft publishes the names of any new subprocessors for its Core Online Services at least six months in advance of their authorization to perform services that may involve access to customer data.
-Microsoft publishes the names of any new subprocessors for personal data at least 14 days in advance of their authorization to perform services that may involve access to such data.2
+Microsoft publishes the names of any new subprocessors for its online services at least six months in advance of the subprocessor’s authorization to perform services that may involve access to customer data or personal data.2

-To receive notifications regarding updates to these Subprocessor lists, please follow the instructions that describe “My library” functionality.
+To receive notifications of updates to this Subprocessor list, please follow the instructions that describe “My library” functionality.

 2 Note: For information about how subprocessors are used when Microsoft provides commercial support or other professional services, including in support of online services, please see the Microsoft Professional Services and suppliers section of the Trust Center.